shubh-vashisht/CS326-Lab1/README.md

-Hi this is the master branch
+Hi this is the main branch
 This is the my-branch